 When you alter the settings as desired, please make sure to click on the "Save Changes" button to apply them.

-With this done, you have successfully added Google Analytics into your WordPress based website.
+With this done, you have successfully added Google Analytics to your WordPress-based website.
 As we previously pointed, the GA Google Analytics plugin does not integrate Dashboard into your WordPress Backend.
 You need to monitor your website statistics through the Google Analytics Dashboard.

 Congratulations!
-In this tutorial, you have learned how to integrate Google Analytics to your WordPress based website with the GA Google Analytics plugin.
+In this tutorial, you have learned how to integrate Google Analytics into your WordPress-based website with the GA Google Analytics plugin.
 Now you can easily monitor your traffic and use the reports to improve your website.
 We hope this information was useful to you, and our guide helped you to complete this task with ease.
 In case you have experienced any difficulties with the plugin installation, please do not hesitate to contact our Technical Support team.